Collaborative Divorce in Peoria, Illinois and Peoria County, Illinois

 If the issues between the parties cannot be resolved utilizing the collaborative method, and the parties decide to then take their case to trial, the current attorneys must withdraw from the case.
 The parties must then seek new legal representation prior to the matter being taken to court.

 At Stange Law Firm, PC, Founding Partners Kirk and Paola Stange are trained in collaborative divorce.
-Managing Partner Jillian Wood and Senior Partner Kelly Davidzuk are also trained in the collaborative method.
+Senior Partner Kelly Davidzuk also trained in the collaborative method.
 If you are interested in pursuing a collaborative divorce, contact us today to schedule an initial consultation and learn more information.
 You can also visit our firm’s webpage on collaborative divorce titled Collaborative Divorce Representation.

 The Advantages of the Collaborative Method in Peoria, Illinois: Why it Can Work